Journal of Medicinal and Aromatic Plant Sciences

 References

-Malik N. 2014.
-The Growth of plant height of bitter plant (Andrographis paniculata Ness) with the addition of fertilizer and different solar light intensity.
-J Agroteknos Nope 4: 189-193.
+Malik, N. (2014).
+The growth of plant height of bitter plant (Andrographis paniculata Nees) with the addition of fertilizer and different solar light intensity.
+Jurnal Agroteknos, 4, 189–193.

 Cite this article

-Verma PPS, Kumar D, Padalia RC.2023.
+Verma, P. P. S., Kumar, D., & Padalia, R. C. (2023).
 Enhancing biomass and seed production in Kalmegh [Andrographis paniculata (Burm.
 F.) Wall ex.
 Nees] through optimal plant spacing and nutrients under the Western Himalayan region of India.
-J Med Aromat Plant Sci 45: 46-51.
+Journal of Medicinal and Aromatic Plant Sciences, 45(2), 46–51.

 Views